HenestrosaDev/mobile-strings-converter/README.md

 ## About The Project

-I tried to do the whole process of converting a **strings.xml** into a spreadsheet in Google Sheets by hand and, even though you can do it with the option **Data > Split text to columns**, it involves wasting your time generating the spreadsheet manually instead of the more time-efficient solution of running a Python script to achieve that with any file format supported by the package
+I tried to do the whole process of converting a **strings.xml** file into a spreadsheet in Google Sheets by hand and, even though you can do it with the option **Data > Split text to columns**, it involves wasting your time generating the spreadsheet manually instead of the more time-efficient solution of running a Python script to achieve that with any file format supported by the package

 Moreover, not only this program can be executed on its own, it also can be installed as a package via **PyPI**.